Sarvarian/sarvarian.github.io/contents/2_aban_graph_notation_v3.md

-Unlike CED that should come right at the start of document, before purpose directive can come non-meaningful tokens like whitespaces or comments.
+Unlike CED that should come right at the start of document, before purpose directive, may come non-meaningful tokens, like whitespaces or comments.

 Examples follows: